 The alternative will include most of the area identified as desert bighorn sheep range.
+Detailed management of the bighorn sheep would be discussed as part of a resource management plan that would be developed for this area.
+Management, for example, might include coordination with the Division of Wildlife to monitor the herd and as appropriate, to trap and relocate animals.
 Sport hunting would be prohibited unless specifically provided for through legislation.

 Alternative 1 includes approximately 25,666 acres of mule deer habitat that has been identified as "Critical Deer Winter Range."
 This area is hunted to a limited extent during the regular season, when most deer are still occupying higher terrain.
 Infrequently in the past, when deer herd numbers have peaked, a special late-season hunt has been authorized to help regulate the deer population and its potential to damage agricultural values on neighboring private lands.
 The Colorado Division of Wildlife (DOW) currently compensates private landowners in such cases.
-According to information received from the DOW, it has been approximately ten years since the last herd build-up that necessitated a special late season hunt.
+According to information received from the DOW, it has been approximately ten years since the last herd build-up that necessitated a special late-season hunt.
 Factors that have helped control herd numbers since that special season include: two or three relatively severe winters and the issuance of a limited number of doe permits two of the last three years for an area west of Black Ridge.

-Closure of the area to hunting could result in some increased wildlife damage to hay crops in the vicinity and might therefore increase the DOWs financial obligations, but the simultaneous cessation of predator control programs could help restore natural population control mechanisms and thus eventually offset, at least partially, any adverse impacts on agricultural values.
+Closure of the area to hunting could result in some increased wildlife damage to hay crops in the vicinity and might therefore increase the DOW's financial obligations, but the simultaneous cessation of predator control programs could help restore natural population control mechanisms and thus eventually offset, at least partially, any adverse impacts on agricultural values.
+As with bighorn sheep, the NPS would coordinate management efforts with the Colorado Division of Wildlife.